arvganesh/Multi-Camera-Object-Tracking/README.md

 <img width="800" alt="camera-gui" src="https://user-images.githubusercontent.com/21336191/63117697-ed91d080-bf61-11e9-9676-1dfcf11e6dbf.png">

-The user can "place" cameras in placement mode, then indicate the adjacency through the "connections."
+The user can "place" cameras in placement mode, then indicate the adjacency through the "connections" in connection mode.